-The first Saturday in May is marked as the day to Start Seeing Monarchs.
+The first Saturday in May is marked National Start Seeing Monarchs Day.
 What an appropriate national day for this time of the year!
 Have you seen any monarch butterflies in your yard this year?
 I’ve been seeing them in my garden for a few weeks

 This day was chosen to raise people’s awareness of the butterfly so that it does not end up on the endangered species list.